Hello ACSM learners, and welcome to the PT Pioneer FAQ page.

 So, it is beneficial to throw this information into this article.

 The 2023 ACSM test is comprised of 4 performance domains.
-It is a multiple-choice test that has 150 questions (120 scored and 30 un-scored) in which participants have 150 minutes (2.5 hours) to complete the test.
+It is a multiple-choice test with 150 questions (120 scored and 30 un-scored) in which participants have 150 minutes (2.5 hours) to complete the test.

 So what the ACSM test actually contains is 150 multiple-choice questions, where only 120 will count for the final score.